French-Austin1/python_lesson_material/day_4/README.md

     with app.test_request_context(): # create a test request context response = index() # call the index view function assert response.status_code == 200 # check that the status code is 200
-        assert b'Hello World!' in response.data # check that the response contains the string 'Hello World!'
+        assert 'Hello World!' in response.data # check that the response contains the string 'Hello World!'
 ```

 ### Testing the forms